 The fatal dose is variable, with the smallest reported fatal single dose being 375 mg.
 There are, however, reports of pediatric patients who have recovered after taking 375 to 625 mg.

 There is no specific antidote to acute pyrimethamine poisoning.
 In the event of overdosage, symptomatic and supportive measures should be employed.
-Gastric lavage is recommended and is effective if carried out very soon after drug ingestion.
+Gastric lavage is recommended and is effective if earned out very soon after drug ingestion.
 Parenteral diazepam may be used to control convulsions.
-Folinic acid should also be administered within 2 hours of drug ingestion to be most effective in counteracting the effects on the hematopoietic system (see WARNINGS).
+Folinic acid should be administered within 2 hours of drug ingestion to be most effective in counteracting the effects on the hematopoietic system (see WARNINGS).
 Due to the long half-life of pyrimethamine, daily monitoring of peripheral blood counts is recommended for up to several weeks after the overdose until normal hematologic values are restored.

 Daraprim Dosage and Administration